Multiplicity-dependent production of $\Sigma(1385)^{\pm}$ and $\Xi(1530)^{0}$ in pp collisions at $\sqrt{s}=13$ TeV: Data analysis

 The correction factors are estimated from Monte Carlo simulations based on the PYTHIA 8 event generator~\cite{Sjostrand:2007gs} with the Monash 2013 tune~\cite{Skands:2014pea} and on GEANT~3~\cite{Brun:1987ma} (v2-4-14) for the transport of particles through the ALICE detector.
 The $\sigmapm$ and $\xizero$ resonances from the simulation are reconstructed and selected by applying the same track quality, topological, and particle identification criteria as for the data.
 The generated and reconstructed resonances in $\pythiaDef$ are used to calculate the correction factors.
 The corrections, including acceptance, efficiency, and total branching ratio, $A\times\epsilon_{\rm{rec}}\times\rm{B.R.}$, for $\inelg$ events are shown in Fig.~\ref{fig:receffi}.
 Since no strong multiplicity dependence of the efficiency is observed as in Ref~\cite{ALICE:2019avo}, the values from the $\inelg$ events are used for the correction of the raw yields of all the multiplicity classes, and a $2\%$ systematic uncertainty, constant across $\pt$ bins, is assigned to account for residual differences.

-All selected events are required to have at least one charged particle track in the pseudorapidity interval $|\eta|<1$ ($\inelg$).
+As mentioned in section~\ref{sec:dataanalysis}, $\inelg$ selection is required.
 However, due to the inefficiency of the trigger, some $\inelg$ events are not selected and, in turn, all the $\sigmapm$ and $\xizero$ resonances produced in those events are not counted as well.
 A signal-loss correction, $f_{\rm{S.L.}}$, is thus applied, which accounts for resonances in non-triggered events.
 This is evaluated using the same simulations used to estimate the acceptance and efficiency.
 To calculate this correction factor, the simulated resonance $\pt$ spectrum before triggering and event selection is divided by the corresponding $\pt$ spectrum after those selections for each multiplicity class.
 This correction is more important for the lower multiplicity classes (10\% correction for class X, while only 1\% for class I+II+III).

 Along with the correction of the yield, the number of events needs to be corrected for the inefficiencies of the trigger and the event selections, such as the primary vertex selection.
 The trigger efficiency $\epsilon_{\rm{Trig}}$ and the vertex selection efficiency $\epsilon_{\rm{Vertex}}$ are about 88\% and 98\%, respectively, for the lower-multiplicity classes and reach almost 100\% for the higher-multiplicity classes~\cite{ALICE:2019avo,ALICE:2018pal}.
 In the case of inelastic collisions, a global normalisation factor, $\epsilon_{\rm{Trig}}\times\epsilon_{\rm{Vertex}} = 0.74$ with a relative uncertainty of $2.5\%$~\cite{ALICE:2020jsh} is applied.